taielab/awesome-hacking-lists/README.md

 ## Ruby

+- [N-POT](https://github.com/s3r10usB14ck/N-POT) - N-POT is a honeypot framework, It runs on your network with advance configuration.It can be run on specific ports and have the ability to clone any web application.It also have included other tools like wordpot, Nmap, Dirbuster etc  so a sysadmin don't need to build and setup different tools for monitoring its network or website.The main module ha been developed in ruby.
 - [rcs-common](https://github.com/hackedteam/rcs-common) - Common components for RCS backend
 - [cloud-ranges](https://github.com/pry0cc/cloud-ranges) - A list of cloud ranges from different providers.
 - [intrigue-ident](https://github.com/intrigueio/intrigue-ident) - Application and Service  Fingerprinting Library